wishi353/wishi353/README.md

 - 👋 Hi, I’m @wishi353
-- 🌱 I’m currently learning C, Python and Java
+- 🌱 I’m currently learning C/C++, Python, Java, R Programming, AI/ML
-- 📫 How to reach me come2vaishnavi@gmail.com
+- 📫 How to reach me bhardwaj.vaishnavi2003@gmail.com

 <!---
 wishi353/wishi353 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.